Slip coach: Slip coach incidents

 The process of slipping increases the risk of collision if suitable precautions are not taken.
 The locomotive crew must be sure they have a clear route through the slipping station, the slip guard must also know the route is clear before attempting to slip because if the main train needs to stop after the slip has been effected there is a danger of the slip running into the back of it, this sometimes required the provision of additional signals.

 Conversely, there needed to be a procedure for when the slip guard was unable to effect the slip, this usually involved the train having to stop to detach the coach in the station.
 Similar situations could occur when the weather was foggy or snowing.

 Slipping procedures usually insisted that the slip guard was to only use the hand brake to control the braking of the slip, the continuous brakes were to only be used in an emergency.

 Tunbridge 1866

-On 30 September 1866, four carriages which had been slipped from a Dover bound train ran through the station and collided with the back of a freight train.
+On 30 September 1866, four carriages which had been slipped from a Dover bound train ran through Tunbridge station and collided with the back of an empty carriages train.
 Eleven people were injured.
 The officer conducting the inquiry concluded that the accident appears to have been the result of a hazardous system of working, and the inexperience of the guard of the detached portion of the train.